2021 - Minella Times

 LORD DE MESNIL still in training 2025

-MILAN NATIVE still in training 2024
+MILAN NATIVE last raced in a point in March 2024

 ACAPELLA BOURGEOIS (FR) (2010) ch g Network (GER) - Jasmine (FR) (Valanjou (FR)) - Won NHF, 3 hurdles and 5 chases between 2014 & 2022.
 He won a bumper in France before moving to Ireland where he won three of his novice hurdles.
 His chasing career got off to an inauspicious start when he fell at the very first fence in a beginners chase at Naas but he later won twice at Navan and finished a distant sixth behind Might Bite in that RSA Chase.
-He won a small race at Clonmel the following season, finished third in the Irish Grand National and was sent to Auteuil where he contested the Grand Steeplechase de Paris where he was unplaced.
+He won a small race at Clonmel the following season, finished third in the Irish Grand National and was sent to Auteuil where he contested the Grand Steeplechase de Paris but was unplaced.
 He twice won the Bobbyjo Chase and twice chased Al Boum Photo home at Tramore on New Years Day, He seemed an ideal National sort but struggled and finished a very distant thirteenth.
 He only raced one more time at Tramore on New Years day 2022 when he pulled up

 ALPHA DES OBEAUX (FR) (2010) b g Saddler Maker (IRE) - Omega Des Obeaux (FR) (Saint Preuil) (FR) - Won 2 hurdles and 4 chases between 2014 & 2022.
 Tough sort who enjoyed a long career and ran well in a host of major races without really troubling the leaders.
 He was good enough to win a Grade 2, the Clonmel Oil Chase in November 2017.
 He ran in three Cheltenham Festivals and reached a place each time, runner up behind Thistlecrack in the 2016 Stayers, fourth in the RSA a year later and in the twilight of his career (by which time he was specializing in cross country racing) fourth in the Cross Country race behind Tiger Roll in 2021.
 At Aintree he took a crashing fall at the Chair in 2018 and in 2021 got round in eleventh place.
 He last ran under rules at Wexford in April 2022 but ran in a few points later that year.

 AMI DESBOIS (FR) (2010) b g Dream Well (FR) - Baroya (FR) (Garde Royale (IRE)) - Won 4 hurdles and 3 chases between 2015 & 2023.
-The highlight of a career which also saw him finish second ten times was when he notched up a hatrick of wins in 201, his last hurdle and first two chases.
+The highlight of a career which also saw him finish second ten times was when he notched up a hatrick of wins in 2017, his last hurdle and first two chases.
 An outsider at Aintree he fell at the Chair.
 He later won a hunter chase at Newbury in April 2022.
 He wa last seen unseating when in rear in the 2023 Foxhunters.

 BALKO DES FLOS (FR) (2011) ch g - Balko (FR) - Royale Marie (FR) (Garde Royale (IRE)) - Won 2 NHF, a hurdle and 3 chases between 2015 & 2021.
 This one ran an amazing race a odds of 100-1 to finish second to Minella Times in 2021 on his only start over the National fences.
 Earlier in his career he has been very useful and had won the 2017 Galway Plate and the 2018 Ryanair Chase at the Festival when he had been running in the Gigginstown Stud colours.
 He hadn’t won since then and perhaps it was the fact that he was sold just before the National that put punters off or the fact that he had unseated in the cross country chase at the Festival on his last start for Gigginstown.
 He only raced three more times twice over the Cheltenham cross country course finishing lame on his final start there in December 2021 and he was retired.